rohit-kapoor/Comparison-of-BTO-and-versions-of-MVTO/Readme.txt

+This repository contains implementation of the Basic Time Stamp Ordering Algorithm and the variants of Multi-version Time stamp ordering algorithms.
+The comprehensive comparison of the same is done in the report[https://github.com/rohit-kapoor/Comparison-of-BTO-and-versions-of-MVTO/blob/main/BTO_versions_of_mvto.pdf].

+In order to execute the code.
 First navigate to the file where source code is present:

 Compilation commands: